BinahUtuedor/binahutuedor.github.io/README.md

 Microsoft Power BI, Pie Charts, Doughnut Charts, Bar Charts, Slicers, Cards

 **Project Description:**
-This project involved analysing a telecommunications company's customer churn and three-month revenue for a Telecommunications company to identify trends and patterns in customer attrition and sales performance between January and March 2025.
-It is designed to provide insight into customer behaviour and help stakeholders analyze and monitor the behavior of customers and provide clear strategies for customer retention and acquisition.
-It also provides leadership with revenue generation across states and helps to identify the states with the highest revenue generation.
+This project involved analysing the customer churn and three-month revenue for a Telecommunications company to identify trends and patterns in customer attrition and sales performance between January and March 2025.
+It is designed to provide insight into customer behaviour, to help stakeholders analyze and monitor the behavior of customers, and provide clear strategies for customer acquisition and retention.
+It also provides stakeholders with revenue generation across states and helps to identify the states with the highest revenue generation.
 The dashboard includes the following features:

 *Total Customers by Rating:* This gives a visual representation of the percentage rating given by customers to the company`s products.

 *Total Customers by Reasons for Churn:* A breakdown of the total number of customers and the reasons for churn, providing insights into customer attrition.

-*Total Revenue by Month:* Displays the percentage of monthly revenue for each month, allowing for easy comparison of revenue generation trend for the first three months.
+*Total Revenue by Month:* Displays the revenue for each month, allowing for easy comparison of revenue generation trend for the first three months.

-*Top 5 States by Total Revenue:* Highlights the total revenue generated in each state, showcasing the performance in different parts of the country.
+*Top 5 States by Total Revenue:* Highlights the total revenue generated in each of the five states, showcasing the performance in different parts of the country.

 Additionally, the dashboard includes interactive slicers and a timeline for: